|

 What happens to the ionosphere during a solar flare?

-more questions of discovery rather than research, but they provide
+These are more questions of discovery rather than research, but they provide

 an important background understanding for some of the research exercises